Etc3tera/RustFSExample/README.md

 // 254 (1111 1110) ---> 1 (0000 0001)
 ```

-That's all.
-I think you have enough important information to implement.
+That's all (maybe).
+I hope you have enough important information to implement.

+### Hint
+ - In this case, we can skip working on DIB part (the content after header and before pixel data), but we have to copy all stuff to output file.
+ - You may have to use `seek` function

 More information about bitmap, you can look at [wiki](https://en.wikipedia.org/wiki/BMP_file_format)